 In spring it is home to a raucous colony of seabirds.
 Kittiwakes, fulmars and the occasional razorbill jostle for position on precarious looking ledges.
 On grassy areas towards the top a large colony of herring gulls add to the cacophony.

-There are public car parks for visitors to Cowbar Nab in both Staithes and Cowbar.
+There is a pay and display public car park (not National Trust) Staithes and a small free car park near Cowbar.
 The grid reference for Cowbar Nab is NZ780189.

 Our field at Runswick Bay contains two reservoirs built to feed an ironwork’s blast furnace in the mid-19th-century, the remains of which can be found at the base of the slumped sea cliffs.
 Today they are managed as wildlife ponds.
 The deeper of the two provides breeding habitat for all three of our native species of newt, including the rare great crested newt.